Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

 from the community.

-We had some Covid concerns - sadly now realised - about our planned sponsorship of the pantomime Puss in Boots on 11 December 1920 and the Pavilion concert earlier in the year.
+We had some Covid concerns - sadly realised - about our planned sponsorship of the pantomime Puss in Boots on 11 December 2020 and the Pavilion concert earlier in the year.
 The pantomime was cancelled and the concert postponed for the foreseeable future.
-But as we edge towards the release of lockdown, we are starting to plan again and the signs are that we will have our pantomime this December
+But, thankfully they are now resumed, Mother Goose December 2022 being the latest.

-Most Decembers we are to be found at the Broadstairs Tesco store
+Most Decembers, we were to be found at the Broadstairs Tesco store

-waving our collecting buckets while the boys and girls of the local Scouts and Sea Cadets offer to pack customers' shopping for a small donation.
-Again, Covid determined that it did not happen last year.
+waving our collecting buckets while the boys and girls of the local Scouts and Sea Cadets offered to pack customers' shopping for a small donation.
+Again, Covid determined that it did not happen during Covid lockdown and the immediate aftermath.
+Given changed shopping patterns and other demands on our members, these collections have ceased.
+We remain in contact with Tesco in case different opportunities arise.

 Our club make regular donations to Millmead Children's Centre, to Porchlight helping to deal with homelessness and to the Pilgrims Hospice.
 We were

-particularly proud last year to organise our first charity walk along
+particularly proud in 2020 to organise our first charity walk along

 the Thanet coast in support of these causes and for our own charity